flags/Reactor-3/docs/testingnotes.md

 Content:
 	Lock weapon crates: Use small explosives to open them, etc It's a "task" to open them.
 Gives the player something to do

+Do not clear orders until group leader allows it
+	i.e., when the AI hits a guard point it should not be cleared (they should wait there)